 Cunningham, Raoul(born: 1943)

 Raoul Cunningham was born in Louisville, KY.
 He fought to bring down racial barriers in public accommodations and housing.
 When he was 14 years old, he was a member of the NAACP Youth Chapter, assisting with voter registration and participating in picketing segregated establishments in Louisville.
 He organized a Young Democrats chapter when he was a student at Howard University.
 Cunningham was president of the D.C.
 Federation of College Young Democrats and vice president of the Young Democrats Club of America.
 He was the state coordinator for the NAACP.
 In 2006, Cunningham received the Dr. Martin Luther King, Jr. Freedom Award, given each year in Louisville.
-For more read the Raoul Cunningham biography and watch his interview at the KET Living the Story website; S. Sheldonstaff, "Activist Raoul Cunningham honored," Courier-Journal, 01/13/2006, News section, p.
+For more see the Raoul Cunningham interview at KET; S. Sheldonstaff, "Activist Raoul Cunningham honored," Courier-Journal, 01/13/2006, News section, p.
 O3B; and M. Starks, "Raoul Cunningham" in Who's Who in Black Louisville, 3rd. ed., p.
 63.